gomezcuba/CASTRO-5G/README.md

 The aim the repo CASTRO-5G is the simulation of the interplays between location and communications in multipath channels.
 For this, there are four high level functionalities that must be implemented

-* Modeling the devide locations
+* Modeling the device locations
 * Generation of multipath channel parameters
-* Simulation of a Discrete Equivalent Channel
+* Simulation of a Discrete Equivalent Channel with pilots and CS channel estimation
-* Estimation of the location
+* Estimation of the location from multipath information / ISAC

 In the location estimation problem, the four functionalities are connected in an open loop (locations are inputs to the channel generator, and so on...).
 The Link Adaptation model takes the opposite approach: achievable rate vs outage is simultated in a multi-user mmwave network, where channel prediction based on the inter-user separation is exploited for channel estimation.
 Currently these two research experiments are conducted with a simplified multipath generator, whereas the 3GPP generator is under active development and will replace the placeholder in a future release.